 Eliminating relative directions is especially important with our mobile responsive website.
 That item you're directing them to will not always be "on the left" on a phone or tablet.

 The average American adult reads at a 7th-9th grade level.
-While you may be confident that your audience is more advanced, don't make assumptions and don't create unnecessary readability barriers.
+While you may be confident that your audience is more advanced, don't make assumptions, and don't create unnecessary readability barriers.
 Not sure about your writing level?
 There are tools to help.
 One free option is the Readability Test Tool.
+Another is the Hemingway App, which highlights and corrects grammar, fluency, and sentence structure while providing readability feedback.

 You want them to read what you write.
 Formal language tends to be hard for readers to absorb — and it uses more words than are really needed.
 Certain areas of the site are more dignified than others (Academics and About versus Admission and Campus Life), but their style can still be warm and friendly.